arumaldodrla/BI-Reset/1_requirements_and_design/Architecture_Overview.md

 ## 1. Introduction

-This document provides a high-level overview of the system architecture for the BI Reset platform.
-It is designed to guide both human stakeholders and AI development agents in understanding the system's structure, components, and data flows.
+This document provides a comprehensive overview of the system architecture for the BI Reset platform.
+It is designed to serve as a technical blueprint for AI development agents and a clear reference for human stakeholders to understand the system's structure, components, and data flows.

-BI Reset employs a **hybrid, multi-layered architecture** that combines custom-built components with best-in-class open-source and managed services.
-This approach is designed to accelerate development by leveraging mature tools for commodity features (like visualization) while allowing for deep customization of the platform's core value proposition (AI-powered, multi-source analytics).
+BI Reset employs a **hybrid, multi-layered architecture** that strategically combines custom-built components with best-in-class open-source and managed services.
+This approach accelerates development by leveraging mature, proven tools for commodity features (such as visualization) while focusing custom development efforts on the platform's unique value proposition: AI-powered, multi-source analytics.

 ## 2. Architectural Principles